‘What is the best real estate advertising?’

 1) Compass Powering Your Home Search

-Some nice creative work was put in there, because they put the signs directly on electric car charging ports.
+Some excellent creative work was put in there because they put the signs directly on electric car charging ports.

 You can assume they also know enough about their ideal target customer by placing it at charging stations.
-I would assume they know that their ideal customer is eco conscious, hip and mobile.
+I would assume they know their ideal customer is eco-conscious, hip, and mobile.

-This would only be known if the agency had done a large enough research about the target group, and/or using internal company information.
+This would only be known if the agency had done large enough research about the target group and/or used internal company information.

 2) Realtor.com Subway Ad

 This one is also some nice agency work (please find the picture here).

 First, realtor.com paid top dollar to have this ad on a high-traffic location in a subway station in New York.

 It says: “6 Minutes Until The Next Home Listing Update.”

 I especially like that the ad copy blends into the context of subway travel, where you, as a passenger, wait for the next subway.

 Then they connect this waiting time with the time they only need to update new home listings.